 Having spent much of her working life in the hectic, demanding world of making media, Megan’s path toward slowing down and hitting the pause button came after a work-related health issue, caused by sustained stress.
 Meditation and mindfulness practice have also been profoundly helpful on her journey with grief, after the sudden loss of her mother in 2012.

 After relocating to Berlin, Germany in 2015, Megan co-presented two-day workshop ‘Deep Storytelling: Creating A Culture Of Connection‘, teaching empathy in storytelling, mindfulness and producing a podcast.
 Combining MBSM training with practices conductive to creativity and expression, she then taught her seven-week course ‘Meditation for Creativity’ in September.

-As well as courses, sangha and individual consultations, she also leads mindfulness and meditation workshops and events at organisations and companies.
+As well as courses, sangha and individual consultations, she also runs mindfulness meditation workshops and events at organisations and companies.
 In November 2015 Megan was invited to present a meditation workshop at Paypal Berlin as part of the company’s “Work/Life Balance” program.
-Since 2016 she has presented her 4-hour workshop Mindfulness and Meditation at Work at The School of Life, in Australia (Sydney and Melbourne), and in Berlin.
+Since 2016 she has presented her 4-hour workshop Mindfulness and Meditation at Work, at The School of Life in Australia (Sydney and Melbourne), and in Berlin in Germany.